The Evolution of Collaborative Document Editing

 Real-time collaborative editing software such as Google Docs and Microsoft Word have transformed content production workflows.
 Now, team members don’t need to exchange emails or sit through long video calls to collaborate on documents.

 Tagging, commenting, suggesting, etc., are some of the most used functionalities of these online document editing collaboration tools.
-All the disadvantages of in-person collaboration, email chains, and video calls are taken care of by these tools.
+All the disadvantages of in-person collaboration, email chains, and video calls are taken care of by these popular document collaboration tools.

 However, there are still some challenges that affect the document production process of the teams that rely on these tools.